RBS restructuring arm did not turn around 'vast majority' of businesses - CEO

 “We will approach these individuals, once the work on the focused investigation is completed, to ask for their consent to publish,” the FCA said in a statement.

-RBS has set aside 400 million pounds ($565.88 million) to cover the bill for complaints made by customers over their treatment by GRG.
+RBS has set aside 400 million pounds to cover the bill for complaints made by customers over their treatment by GRG.

 “[This] is not a cap, it’s an estimate of what we think this process will cost, and if it costs more it costs more,” Davies told the committee.